 - Add about a half cup of cornmeal and pulse for another second or two to combine.
 Let that mixture sit for about 5 minutes.
 If it's still too sticky to handle, add another quarter cup of cornmeal and pulse again.
 Add the chopped kale and stir to distribute throughout the mixture.

 - When you're ready to cook the burgers, turn your oven to 200F and pour a tablespoon of vegetable oil in a skillet over medium to medium-high heat.
 Form into patties and press one or two garlic clove slices onto the outside of the patty, then dredge it through the remaining crumbled crackers to create a nice coating.

 - Place 3 or 4 patties on the skillet (depending on the size of the pan) and cook for about 5 minutes on one side.
 Sprinkle salt and pepper on the uncooked side of the patties.
 Flip the patties and cook on the other side until the patties have firmed up and are brown on both sides.

 - Place the cooked veggie burgers on a pan and place that pan in your heated oven or toaster oven.
 Repeat cooking the remaining veggie patties using process described above until all the burgers are cooked, allowing each about 10 minutes to stay in the oven before serving.

 - Serve on toasted buns with dairy-free mayo, pickles, onions, and sliced tomatoes.

-You might also want to check out these other delicious veggie burgers:
+Finally, you might also want to check out these other veggie burgers recipes: